 2.3.
-Variety Of Organised Crime In West Africa
+Variety of Organised Crime in West Africa

-Several forms of transnational criminal activity by organisations and individuals in West Africa have been reported in the literature15.
+Several forms of transnational criminal activity by organisations and individuals in West Africa have been reported in the literature.
 The major forms include:

 - Corruption and money laundering in West African countries, and in Europe and the United States of America. - Human trafficking across West African countries, and from West Africa to the Middle East and Europe. - Drug trafficking West African countries are used as transit routes for cocaine and heroin.
-However, cannabis is produced in some West African countries and traded within and beyond the region. - Arms trafficking into and within the West African region. - Advance fee fraud with propositions emanating from West Africa (especially Nigeria) to Europe and North America.
+However, cannabis is produced in some West African countries and traded within and beyond the region. - Arms trafficking into and within the West African region. - Advance fee fraud with propositions emanating from West Africa (especially Nigeria) to Europe and North America. - Internet fraud including identity theft. - Smuggling of used cars.
+For example, used cars are imported from Europe into the Republic of Benin and smuggled into Nigeria. - Smuggling of prohibited or controlled goods such as pharmaceutical psychotropic drugs, chemicals, etc. - Piracy, especially in the Gulf of Guinea. - Armed robbery, especially automobile-hijacking.
+Gangs of robbers, for example, snatch expensive cars from their owners in Nigeria which are then taken to neighbouring countries such as Benin, Togo and Chad. - Smuggling of goods out of West Africa: - diamonds from Sierra Leone through Liberia and Guinea; - oil and precious stones from Nigeria; - gold from Ghana; - rubber and timber, for example from Sierra Leone;

-^{15.} UNODC 2005.
+15. UNODC 2005.
 Transnational Organized Crime in the West African Region.
 Vienna: United Nations Office on Drugs and Crime and UNODC 2009.
 Transnational Trafficking and the Rule of Law in West Africa: A Threat Assessment.
 Vienna: United Nations Office on Drugs and Crime.

-- Internet fraud including identity theft.

-- Smuggling of used cars.
-For example, used cars are imported from Europe into the Republic of Benin and smuggled into Nigeria.

-- Smuggling of prohibited or controlled goods such as pharmaceutical psychotropic drugs, chemicals, etc.

-- Piracy, especially in the Gulf of Guinea.

-- Armed robbery, especially automobile-hijacking.
-Gangs of robbers, for example, snatch expensive cars from their owners in Nigeria which are then taken to neighbouring countries such as Benin, Togo and Chad.

-- Smuggling of goods out of West Africa:

-- diamonds from Sierra Leone through Liberia and Guinea;

-- oil and precious stones from Nigeria;

-- gold from Ghana;

-- rubber and timber, for example from Sierra Leone;

 - ivory and timber from Equatorial Guinea.

 - Vices (gambling, prostitution, etc.).

 - Fraudulent trade practices, including dumping of sub-standard products and misrepresentation; illicit foreign exchange transactions (including money laundering) and siphoning of assets from Africa to developing economies (for instance over-invoicing, under-invoicing, abuse of investment concessions, tax and duty evasions, etc.).

 - Dumping of toxic materials.